areese801/markdown_todoist/README.md

 ## This tool is not a copy of [obsidian-todoist-plugin](https://github.com/jamiebrynes7/obsidian-todoist-plugin)

 I've tried out the popular [obsidian-todoist-plugin](https://github.com/jamiebrynes7/obsidian-todoist-plugin), by [jamiebrynes7](https://github.com/jamiebrynes7) which I think is really great.
-Markdown Todoist is slightly different however, in that it's more of a Batch Load of parsed tasks rather than a view into todoist Views.
+Markdown Todoist is slightly different however, in that it's more of a Batch Load of parsed tasks rather than a view into todoist Filters.
 I think these tools probably complement each other for different use cases.

 ## This tool is not an Obsidian Plugin, for now
 This tool is **Not** an [Obsidian Plugin](https://help.obsidian.md/Advanced+topics/Community+plugins).
 The Primary reason for this is that [the original author](https://github.com/areese801) is better with Python that Javascript.
-The original intention was to get things working with Python, as described throughout the rest of this document, then translate all of that into a "Version 2" in the form of an obsidian plugin.
+The original intention was to get things working with Python, as described throughout the rest of this document, then translate all of that into a "Version 2" in the form of an Obsidian plugin.

 At this point, that may or may not happen.
 Reason being that it could be argued that this tool is better off as a standalone code package and that the lack of tight integration with Obsidian is a feature ~~, not a bug~~ because it allows the tool to work with arbitrary Markdown files anywhere on the file system and also makes automation easy to implement (See Automation section below), which might be harder to do (or impossible?  ...
 I haven't looked closely enough) as an Obsidian Plugin